Learn how to make your fireplace sparkle this holiday season with these beautiful Christmas mantel garland ideas.

 The stockings were hung by the chimney with care, While they looked drab and not fab, with no mantel flair!

 While those may not be the exact words of that familiar poem, the sentiments are pretty accurate.
-Who wants to look at an ugly mantel hiding behind their Christmas stockings?
-Let that holiday mantel really sparkle this December with a beautiful Christmas mantel display.
+Who wants to look at an ugly fireplace mantel hiding behind their Christmas stockings?
+Let that holiday mantel in your living room really sparkle this December with a beautiful Christmas mantel display.

 As the stunning star of the show each Christmas season, your Christmas tree has to look amazing each year.
 But what most people forget is that the next runner up is your fireplace mantel.